MLoacher/github-actions-helpdesk/README.md

 ### Attachment Handling

+**All attachments** are automatically uploaded to the repository in `attachments/issue-{number}/` folder:

-**Images (PNG, JPG, GIF):**
+**Images (PNG, JPG, GIF, BMP, WEBP):**
-- ✅ Automatically uploaded to GitHub and embedded inline in the issue
+- ✅ Uploaded to repository and embedded inline in the issue
-- Customer and team can see them directly
+- Displayed directly in the issue for easy viewing

 **Other files (PDF, DOCX, ZIP, etc.):**
-- ⚠️ Listed in issue with a note for support team
-- Team must check original email inbox to access these files
-- Not sent back to customer in replies
+- ✅ Uploaded to repository and linked in the issue
+- Click the link to download/view the file
+- Stored in the same `attachments/` folder

+**Note:** Attachments are committed to your repository.
+If you want to exclude them from your main branch, you can:
+1. Create a separate branch for attachments
+2. Or add `attachments/` to `.gitignore` (though files are already uploaded via API)

 ## How It Works